psychoanalyze/psychoanalyze/docs/dashboard/input.md

 #### Model Parameters

 You may adjust the parameters $x_0$, $k$, $\gamma$, and $\lambda$ for model simulations using the sliders and input boxes in the panel.
 Free/fixed toggles let you lock parameters to preset values while continuing to edit the others.
-The simulation is completely regenerated in the browser's memory each time any parameter in the Input Panel is adjusted.
+The simulation is regenerated in memory each time any parameter in the Input Panel is adjusted, while Bayesian fit results are cached locally on disk to speed repeated runs.

+Cached fit artifacts are stored under `__marimo__/cache/psychoanalyze` in the project directory.

 !!! abstract "On our roadmap:"